 Factors Affecting Female Infertility

-The team of fertility specialists at SIRM St. Louis are here to help you diagnose your reason for infertility.
+The team of fertility specialists at SIRM St. Louis is here to help you diagnose your reason for infertility.
 Some contributing factors may include:

 - Irregular or absent periods